-Circus Circus: On the north side of the Strip, this casino is famous for its free circus acts and a very large arcade.
+Circus Circus: On the north side of the Strip, this casino is well-known for its free circus acts and a huge arcade.
 It also has its own Theme Park called Adventure Dome.
 The prices are very reasonable for a theme park.
-Expect to pay $28 for adults and $17 for children for all day rides.
+Expect to pay $28 for adults and $17 for children for all-day rides.

-Fremont Street: A few older casinos reside along this street – some of them like the Golden Nugget were renovated.
-The whole street is pedestrian only and is covered with 12.5 Million lights that transform the canopy into a giant display screen.
-Every half hour a new show starts with lights, music and action.
-Don’t forget to visit the Golden Nugget casino to view the large golden nugget on display.
-Also the buffet is very good and reasonably priced.
-Along with the great free light show, the street is full of vendors, performers and activities.
+Fremont Street: A few older casinos reside along this street – some of them, like the Golden Nugget, were renovated.
+The whole street is pedestrian-only and is covered with 12.5 Million lights that transform the canopy into a giant display screen.
+Every half hour, a new show starts with lights, music, and action.
+Don’t forget to visit the Golden Nugget casino to view the large gold nugget on display.
+Also, the buffet is superb and reasonably priced.
+Along with the great free light show, the street is full of vendors, performers, and activities.
 You can catch a ride on a Zip Line or, if you are visiting in winter, you can go ice skating.
-The slot machines at the small casinos on Freemont are known to payout more than average.
+The slot machines at the small casinos on Fremont are known to pay out more than average.

-Sam’s Town: This hotel and casino is not far from the Strip.
-You can stroll through Mystic Falls Park for free or you can catch a movie at the Cinemas or a game of bowling.
+Sam’s Town: This hotel and casino are not far from the Strip.
+You can stroll through Mystic Falls Park for free, or you can catch a movie at the Cinemas or a game of bowling.

 Red Rock Canyon: One of my favorite places to visit in Las Vegas.
-Pay the parking fee of $7 and enjoy nature like you’ve never seen.
-It lives up to its name with amazing red rock formations, canyons and mountains.
+Pay the parking fee of $7 and enjoy nature as you’ve never seen.
+It lives up to its name with amazing red rock formations, canyons, and mountains.
 Lots of rocks to climb and trails to hike.
-Some rocks everyone can climb and others need professional climbers.
+Some rocks everyone can climb, and others need professional climbers.
 If you just like to relax, there are a few picnic areas around the park.
 This place is not recommended in hot weather.
-There is no shade anywhere and it can get extremely hot in this desert park.
+There is no shade anywhere, and it can get extremely hot in this desert park.

-Lake Mead: The lake was formed by Hoover Dam and it is considered the largest water reservoir in the US.
-It covers around a 100 miles in length and has close to 550 miles of shorelines.
-Many water activities to choose from: boating; jet skiing, water skiing, cruises, fishing, camping and hiking.
-You can bring your own equipment or rent at one of the rental outfits on the marinas.
+Lake Mead: The lake was formed by Hoover Dam, and it is considered the largest water reservoir in the US.
+It covers around 100 miles (ca. 161 km) in length and has close to 550 miles (ca. 885 km) of shorelines.
+Many water activities to choose from: boating; jet skiing, water-skiing, cruises, fishing, camping, and hiking.
+You can bring your own equipment or rent it at one of the rental outfits in the marinas.
 The best way to enjoy the lake is to rent a boat and go exploring the many canyons and coves along the shoreline.
 If you prefer to relax and let some else do the piloting, then take a cruise.